playfulprogramming/playfulprogramming/content/blog/minecraft-data-packs-introduction/index.md

 > **Be aware** that when using the tick event, it is very easy to do things that cause humongous amounts of lag in your game.
 For example, connecting this to our `spawn.mcfunction` from earlier might have some adverse consequences when summoning approximately 100 animals per second.

-Now, what if we try adding a file for the `tick.json` event with the same contents?
+Now, what if we try adding a file for the `tick` event with the same contents?
+We could add a `tick.json` file pointing to a `fennifith:animals/tick` function &mdash; and write a `tick.mcfunction` file for it to run.

 The chat window fills up with "Hello, world" messages!
 Every time the `tick` function tag is invoked (the game typically runs 20 ticks per second) it adds a new message!
 This is probably not something we want to do.